-A teenager tested positive for COVID-19.
+A teenager tested positive for coronavirus.
 His parents sent him to school anyway.

 As the new academic year begins, schools nationwide have had to cope with students coming to school despite knowing that they have the highly infectious virus.

-In Oklahoma City, a student also attended the first day in class despite testing positive for COVID-19.
+In Oklahoma City, a student also attended the first day in class despite testing positive.
 The parents and the student said they thought the quarantine was only for five days because the child was asymptomatic.
 As a result, 17 students had to quarantine.

 A student in Greenfield, Ind., meanwhile, tested positive on the first day of school after the parents sent the child while awaiting test results.